-In 2016, the dominant age structure for persons in Rural North East was ages 50 to 54, which accounted for 9.5% of the total persons.
+In 2016, the dominant household type in Rural North East was Couples without dependents, which accounted for 38.9% of all households.

-The largest increase in persons between 2016 and 2026 is forecast to be in ages 75 to 79, which is expected to increase by 61 and account for 5.6% of the total persons.
+The largest increase between 2016 and 2026 is forecast to be in Couples without dependents, which will increase by 33 households and account for 41.0% of all households.

 In contrast Couple families with dependents is forecast to decrease by 43 households, to comprise 25.5% of all households in 2026, compared to 29.7% in 2016.